Zinc mining: History

-Zinc deposits have been exploited for thousands of years, with the oldest zinc mine, located in Rajasthan, India established nearly 2000 years BP.
+Zinc deposits have been exploited for thousands of years: the oldest known zinc mine, in Rajasthan, India, was established nearly 2000 years BP.

-Pure zinc production occurred in the 9th century AD while, earlier in antiquity zinc was primarily utilized in the alloying of copper to produce brass.
-This is because the isolation of zinc metal from its ore poses a unique challenge.
+Pure zinc was produced in the 9th century AD; earlier in antiquity zinc was primarily used to alloy with copper to produce brass.
+This is because it is difficult to isolate zinc metal from its ore.
 At the temperature zinc is released from its ore it also vaporizes into a gas, and if the furnace is not airtight, the gaseous zinc reacts with the air to form zinc oxide.

-Metallic zinc smelting occurred in 9th century BC in India, followed soon by China 300 years later, and In Europe by 1738 AD.
-The methods of smelting in China and India were most likely independently developed, while the method of smelting developed in Europe was likely derived by the Indian method.
+Metallic zinc was smelted in the 9th century BC in India, followed by China 300 years later, and in Europe by 1738 AD.
+The methods of smelting in China and India were most likely independently developed, while the method of smelting developed in Europe was likely derived from the Indian method.

-The primary modern use for zinc is for coating iron and steel in order to prevent its corrosion, with nearly half of worldwide zinc production going towards that purpose.
-Approximately 20% of the world's zinc is used in the production of brass, where zinc is alloyed with copper in between ratios of 20-40% zinc.
-Of the remaining 30% of the global production of zinc, half is used in the production of zinc alloys, where zinc is combined with varying amounts of aluminium, and magnesium.
-The remaining zinc is used in various other industries from agriculture as a fertilizer and human consumption as a supplement.
+Modern uses

 Methods of extraction

 Zinc is mined both at the surface and at depth.
-Surface mining of zinc, typically used for oxide ores, while underground mining yields zinc sulfide ores.
+Surface mining of zinc is typically used for oxide ores, while underground mining yields zinc sulfide ores.
 Some of the common methods of zinc mining are open pit mining, open stope, and cut and fill mining:

 Open-pit mining: Surface mining involves the removal of waste rock from above an ore deposit before it can be extracted.
 Once the waste overburden is removed, ore and waste are then mined in parallel, primarily using track-mounted excavators and rubber-tired trucks.
 In smaller scale operations, front loaders may be used.

 Open Stope mining: This is a method of underground mining where ore bodies are completely removed leaving sizeable caverns (stopes) within the mine.
-Open stope mining leaves these caverns with no additional bracing or external support, instead the cavern walls are supported by random pillars of ore which have not been removed.
+Open stope mining leaves these caverns with no additional bracing or external support; instead the cavern walls are supported by random pillars of ore which have not been removed.

 Cut and Fill stoping: A method of underground mining which removes ore from below the deposit.
 The stope is then filled with waste rock to replace the mined out ore to support the stope walls, and to provide an elevated floor for the miners and equipment to further extract ore from the deposit.